Skip to main content

 Logs & Findings

-The Findings page helps you view the detailed event logs of AI usage and detections in your enterprise.
+Use the Findings page to view detailed event logs of AI usage and detections in your enterprise.
 You can filter the data by time range, attributes, and detection categories to focus on specific activity.

 Filters defined on the Findings page that use supported attributes also apply to the Visibility page.
 This helps you correlate specific events and detections with visualized data flows.